 The news was harrowing, especially given that the source was so reliable and had done such a thorough job with its research.
 After the news broke, more calls to improve patient safety and hospital protocols were made.
 But legislative changes are often slow and difficult to implement, so it is not known how soon noticeable improvements across the medical industry will be seen.

 For legal help in South Texas after suffering an injury due to medical malpractice or losing a loved one to it, come to Maloney Law Group, P.L.L.C.
-Our attorneys can tell you more about your legal options during a free consultation.
+Our attorneys can tell you more about your legal options during a consultation.